Colorado River in Crisis

 The time for resilience investments is now: Recent federal funding provides an important down payment to help address the Basin’s crisis, but long-term, coordinated, and more targeted funding is needed to combat the urgent, broad, and diverse challenges facing the Colorado River Basin.

-Federal Funding for Resilience
+Funding for Resilience

 The Infrastructure Investment and Jobs Act and Inflation Reduction Act provide a historic opportunity to support durable resilience investments in the Colorado River Basin.